WHAT IS IT?

 Jamaica, Guatemala and Honduras are the biggest commercial growers.

 Exported by both the British and Spanish, and easily transplantable to warm climates, Allspice is grown in many parts of the world, but the Jamaican berries are the best.

-For years it was a cheaper alternative to a combo of more costly spices shipped from farther away, and, for small home pantries, it replaced three spice bottles with one, so it can be found very commonly in older recipe books of American baking.
+For small home pantries, it replaced cinnamon, nutmeg, and clove with one.
+It can be found very commonly in older recipe books of British, and early American baking.